Alexandria/match-three-game/README.md

 - Implment a win condition
 - Remove draggable attribute when match is detected
 - Save Score in broswer to keep track of high score
-- Fix bug that crashes game at the bottom right candy
 - Update background image
 - More cohesive color pallet
 - Implement "severless" db and functions